loda-lang/loda-programs/programs/oeis/list0.md

 * [A090772](http://oeis.org/A090772) ([L08 program](A090772.asm)): Numbers that are congruent to {2, 8} mod 10.
 * [A090773](http://oeis.org/A090773) ([L08 program](A090773.asm)): Numbers that are congruent to {4, 6} mod 10.
 * [A090809](http://oeis.org/A090809) ([L07 program](A090809.asm)): Coefficient of the irreducible character of S_m indexed by (m-2n+2,2n-2) in the n-th Kronecker power of the representation indexed by (m-2,2).
+* [A090860](http://oeis.org/A090860) ([L12 program](A090860.asm)): Number of ways of 4-coloring a map in which there is a central circle surrounded by an annulus divided into n-1 regions.
+There are n regions in all.
 * [A090950](http://oeis.org/A090950) ([L12 program](A090950.asm)): a(n) = (1/24)*(n+1)*(n+3)*(n^2+22*n+88).
 * [A090965](http://oeis.org/A090965) ([L09 program](A090965.asm)): a(n) = 8*a(n-1) - 4*a(n-2), where a(0) = 1, a(1) = 4.
 * [A090989](http://oeis.org/A090989) ([L09 program](A090989.asm)): Number of meaningful differential operations of the n-th order on the space R^4.